 iOS 15 Beta Problems: 5 Things You Need to Know

-Apple’s iOS 15 beta is unsurprisingly causing problems for testers.
-Some of these issues are minor, others are far more problematic.
+Apple’s iOS 15 beta is causing problems for testers.
+Some of the issues are minor, others are far more problematic.

 The iOS 15 beta is live for those enrolled in Apple’s developer program which means we’re getting feedback from people who have moved off of iOS 14.

-Apple’s first iOS 15 beta includes new features and performance enhancements which means there are plenty of reasons to give it a try.
+Apple’s iOS 15 beta includes new features and performance enhancements which means there are plenty of reasons to give it a try on your iPhone right now.

 The iOS 15 beta also has its fair share of problems.
 This doesn’t come as a surprise given that it’s unfinished software and pre-release software is always plagued by bugs and performance issues.